JimDesu/basis-lang/README.md

         writeLn: "couldn't divide"
 ```

 The `?` prefix on `safeDivide`'s name in `.cmd ?safeDivide` declares "may fail."
 The body uses `?` as a block marker — "when `d = 0`," do the indented block, which fires `.fail DivByZero: n` to construct a payload-bearing failure with the numerator carried in the payload.
-Because `safeDivide` has exactly one writeable parameter — productive `'result` — that slot is automatically the value when the command is invoked as an expression, which is what makes `#q <- safeDivide: 10, 0` a legal use site: the call's `'result` slot is supplied by `#q`.
+Because `safeDivide` has exactly one writeable parameter — CREATE `'result` — that slot is automatically the value when the command is invoked as an expression, which is what makes `#q <- safeDivide: 10, 0` a legal use site: the call's `'result` slot is supplied by `#q`.
 If the call fails, the typed-recovery block `| DivByZero e -> ...` catches and recovers, binding the constructed payload to `e`; the bound name `e` is in scope only inside the recovery body.

 Three points distinguish this from mainstream-language exception handling.
 First, failure messages in Basis are not exceptions — there is no stack unwinding (§4 covers propagation in detail).
 Second, the pattern `| DivByZero e ->` is a typed match that selects `DivByZero` and any of its subtypes within the message hierarchy, so a recovery block written for a parent message catches all of its descendants.
 Third, `e` binds only to the message's payload (the `Int` numerator here), not to the message as a whole — the identity `DivByZero` is matched by the pattern, never bound.